Mayano Top Gun

-Mayano Top Gun (マヤノトップガン, March 24, 1992 – November 3, 2019) was a Japanese Thoroughbred racehorse.
+Mayano Top Gun (マヤノトップガン, Mayano Toppu Gan) was a Japanese Thoroughbred racehorse.
 His wins included the Kikuka Sho, Arima Kinen, Takarazuka Kinen, Hanshin Daishoten and Tenno Sho.
 In the 1995 JRA Awards, he was declared the Japanese Horse of the Year and the Best Three-year-old Colt.

 Background

 Mayano Top Gun was a chestnut horse with a white blaze and a long white stocking on his left foreleg bred in Japan by Etsuo Kawakami.
 He was sired by the American stallion Brian's Time, who finished second in the Preakness Stakes in 1988 before becoming a highly successful breeding stallion in Japan.
 His dam Alp Me Please was sired by Blushing Groom and was a half-sister of the Grand Prix de Paris winner Swink: as a descendant of the broodmare Sonrisa, she was also a distant relative of the Belmont Stakes winner Ruler on Ice.

+His name came from the owner's crown name Mayano which was derived from Mount Maya in Kobe, Hyogo, and Top Gun, the 1986 American movie.

 Racing career

 1995: three-year-old season

 Mayano Top Gun began his career racing on dirt and won three of his nine races in the early part of 1995.
-He was then switched to turf, being placed twice at Grade II level in September and October.
-He emerged as a top class performer in the late autumn, winning the Kikuka Sho over 3000 metres at Kyoto on 5 November.
-In December he contested one of Japan's most prestigious weight-for-age races, the Arima Kinen over 2500 metres at Nakayama and won from Taiki Blizzard and Sakura Chitose O.
+He was then switched to turf, being placed twice at both Kobe Shimbun Hai and Kyoto Shimbun Hai in September and October.
+He emerged as a top class performer in the late autumn in the Kikuka Sho.
+In the race, he was the third favourite behind Dance Partner and Narita King O. When the race began, he was chasing comfortably from a good position, was already close to the front by the fourth corner, and in the straight he pulled away from the rest of the pack to take the win by one and a quarter length over Tokai Palace and Hokkai Rousseau.
+In December, he contested one of Japan's most prestigious weight-for-age races, the Arima Kinen over 2500 metres at Nakayama.
+He pulled away early in the race, maintained that position throughout the race and won by two lengths from Taiki Blizzard and Sakura Chitose O.